ldbc/ldbc_finbench_docs/README.md

 To get consistent formatting, query cards are generated from query specifications defined in [YAML](http://yaml.org/) format.

-This is a necessary step to compile to the document.
+This is a necessary step to compile the document.
 You need to install,

 * Pandoc
 * Python3 and related required packages